 Attendance, attention and participation are mandatory.
-We'll be taking attendance in class as a sign-in sheet (no attendance app necessary).
+We'll be taking attendance in class.

 Everyone gets 2 free passes in Fin 1010.
-This is the sum of all excused absences, including medical, religious, athletic or personal events.
+This is the sum of all excused and unexcused absences, including medical, religious, athletic or personal events.
 In a 4-month semester, everyone will have a legitimate reason to miss class once or twice.
 You may take those days off.